BlackBrad/Asteroids/README.md

 # Asteroids
 Asteroids sort of clone in java.

-A sort of clone of Aseroids written in Java.
+A sort of clone of Asteroids written in Java.

 How to run this?

-Windows - I've no bloody idea.
+Windows - Apparently it's the same as below.

 Mac - You'll need the Java Development Kit (JDK).